KamiLimu1/Task1/ReadMe.md

 [To do]

-#### Getting Started
+#### 2. Getting Started

-#### Setting up Github
+##### Setting up Github

-Head over to [Github](https://github.com) to create a Github account (if you do not have one) or log in.
+Head over to [Github](https://github.com) to create a Github account (if you do not yet have one) or log in.
 Next, create a repository that will house your work.
-A repository (Fancy people call it repo:) ) is the directory or storage space in which your project/ files will live.
+A *repository* (fancy people will call it repo:) ) is the directory or storage space in which your project/ files live.
 It can be local to a folder on your computer, or it can be a storage space on GitHub or another online host.
 You can keep code files, text files, or image files inside a repository.

 ![](create_repository.png)

 ---
-**IMPORTANT**
+***IMPORTANT***

 Do not select ```Create a readme file``` while creating your repository.
 While this is a form of documentation that contains information about the other files in your repository or even what the repository aims to achieve, in this case, I have left it unselected as I (and you later) will be creating a ReadMe locally.

 ---

-#### Setting up Git
+##### Setting up Git

 Create a folder in your local machine and name it as suits you.
 Open your CMD/ terminal and move into this folder (You achieve this using the ```cd ``` command).